ryanrolds/git_workshop/README.md

 # Git, README, and Docker Workshop

-This repo contains is part of a educational workshop to help Hack for a Cause participants familiarize themselves with key project files, Git, and Docker.
+This repo is part of a educational workshop to help Hack for a Cause participants familiarize themselves with key project files, Git, and Docker.

 ## Running